junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 render();
 ```

-Next we need to define the components for our app:
+Now we need to define the components for our app.
+For brevity, I'm omitting any styles, but a simple `classname` or `style` property is all it takes to unlock the full power of CSS styling in our little VDOM.

 ```js
 // First, a todo item component.